vhande/Immo_Project_Frontend/README.md

 # About The Project

-It's a recreation of a real estate website.
-It's a full stack project.
-You can test it here. (https://immo-endproject.netlify.app)
+It's a full stack recreation of a real estate website.
+You can test it by clicking [here](https://immo-endproject.netlify.app)<br>

+**Important Note: As I use the free plan of Render, it takes the server 30 seconds to spin up again after a period of inactivity.
+You'll be able to see the ads that I added to the database in 30 seconds after you click on the link.
+Thank you for your patience!**<br>

 * Create an account, and check your profile page.
 Your token expires in 10s.
 * Place a classified without registering.